nickorlow/roomy/README.md

 ##### Onboarding Flow

 When designing the onboarding flow, we tried to mimic the style that Apple uses in many of its apps and services.
-Specific inspiration was taken from Apple One and Apple ______.
+Specific inspiration was taken from Apple One and Apple's office application: Keynote.
 Below are the screenshots of the pages we took inspiration from:

 Here is what the Roomy Onboarding flow looks like.
 We wanted it to be quick and easy to understand for our users.